hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 I missed even a hint at the other twelve narratives.

 The next time you're tasked with sharing a story like this one, please set your view a little wider.
-This is Colorado after all, the land of sweeping panoramas and gourgeous mountain vistas.
+This is Colorado, after all, the land of sweeping panoramas and gorgeous mountain vistas.
 Even in a divided political year, our state is purple.

 Together, we can ensure the stories told and language used by our media outlets